GarvitStats/GarvitStats/README.md

-# 👋 Hi, I'm Garvit Satija
+# 👋 Hi, I'm Garvit

 🎓 **B.Sc.
 (Hons.)
 Statistics with Minor in Economics** — *Ramjas College, University of Delhi*
 📊 Passionate about **Quantitative Finance, Risk Modeling, and Applied Statistics**